wp-plugins/user-role-editor/readme.txt

 == Changelog ==
+= 4.1 =
+* 03.07.2013
+* Quick Filter is added.
+Type part of any capability.
+All capabilities containing that word, e.g. 'edit' or 'users' will be highlighted by green color.
+While 'quick filter' is in action 'Select All', 'Unselect All', 'Inverse' buttons work with highlighted capabilities sub-set only.
+Read [this post](http://role-editor.com/user-role-editor-version-4-1-is-available/) for more information:
+* Class property and method access modifiers fatal errors were fixed (http://wordpress.org/support/topic/fatalerror-1).

 = 4.0 =
 * 30.06.2013
 * Pro version only: added 'Export/Import' functionality to 'export' all user roles to the local file and 'import' them then to other WordPress blog or other sites of muliti-site WordPress network, or just restore roles to previous state after playing with them with test purpose.